 As JMU faculty implement digital projects and scholarship through experiential learning opportunities, it is imperative that students are able to practice and develop 21st century skills.
-Faculty are often concerned with being ill-prepared as the technology experts in their courses and want to ensure that students have the resources needed to succeed.
+A goal of this program is to be a scaffold in your digital project/assignment to provide support and resources for your students as they complete your course.
 The purpose of the Citizen21 program is to provide support directly to students and to remove the burden from faculty.
 The Citizen21 program will focus on the following skills while remaining agile and responsive to trends and advancements in today’s world:

 Web 2.0 & New Media

 Students are comfortable with web 2.0 tools and new media.
 Students are able to evaluate the benefits and/or risks of particular tools and apply them in appropriate situations.

 Students use technology as a tool to research, organize, evaluate, and communicate their ideas.
 Students have experiences with various types of devices, hardware, and software.

 Students understand and utilize appropriate tools.
 Students have a basic understanding of multimedia design principles and how to design creative and compelling content.